KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 >[!HINT]
 >Update the `button` element text from "Answer" to the `text` property name of the current array element in double curly braces, such as `{{answer.text}}`.

-# Passing data from child to parent component
+# Passing data from TriviaQuestion component

 As a user answers trivia questions, the `TriviaQuestionComponent` should notify the `TriviaComponent` that an answer was selected.